aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shadoweffect/_index.md

 ### getTransparency() {#getTransparency--}

+<b>@deprecated.</b> Please use the 'transparency' property instead.
 Gets and sets the degree of transparency of the shadow.
 Range from 0.0 (opaque) to 1.0 (clear).

 ```javascript
 getTransparency() : number;